scepter7/homesentry/README.md

 ## Examples
 ![Sent Frame](examples/2.jpg?raw=true "Sent_Frame")

 This is an example of the frame, which user gets via Telegram bot.
-System captured possible intruder, movable object is highlighted with rectangle, date and time of detection is displayed on the bottom of the frame.
+System has captured possible intruder, movable object is highlighted with rectangle, date and time of detection is displayed on the bottom of the frame.